matatk/agrip/audioquake/BUILD.md

 Set-up: Mac
 -----------

-These instructions were tested on OS X "Mavericks" (10.9).
+These instructions were tested on OS X "Mavericks" (10.9) and "Yosemite" (10.10).

 ### Pre-requisites